Key Personnel

 Chief, Psychiatry Consultation-Liaison Service; Office of the Clinical Director

-Dr. Raza is a child, adolescent and adult psychiatrist serving as medical officer in the Psychiatry Consultation Liaison Service in the Office of the Clinical Director in the National Institute of Mental Health Intramural Research Program at the National Institutes of Health.
+Dr. Raza is a child, adolescent and adult psychiatrist serving as the Chief of the Psychiatry Consultation Liaison Service in the Office of the Clinical Director in the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.

 (office) 301-827-7117